Who was behind the jihadist attacks on Europe and North America?

 However, the number of attackers who were illegally in a country or who arrived as refugees is small.

-Three-quarters were citizens of the country they attacked, with others either legal residents, or legal visitors from neighbouring countries.
+Two-thirds were citizens of the country they attacked, with others either legal residents, or legal visitors from neighbouring countries.

 However, individuals who were in the West illegally also carried out deadly attacks.